Manjunadh521/M2-EmbSys/CaseStudy/README.md

 * Detects over heating and Switch offs the projector
 ## Discretes
 * Discrete devices are single semiconductors like diodes or transistors helps to regulate voltages, helps in lower power consumption, and reduce heat generation.
+## MicroController
+* Performs all the important operations and helps our Pico Projector to work correctly without any damages by controlling all the inputs and outputs accordingly.